 JM: Yes.
-And I would think that the party that is most often against this—being liberal, atheistic, secular, and therefore believing in evolution and things like that—they should understand this is buried fairly deep in our brain.
+And I would think that the party often most against this, being liberal, atheistic, secular, therefore believing in evolution and things like that, they should understand this is buried fairly deep in our brain.
 This isn’t the prefrontal cortex at work here.
 And you see the outcomes all the time.
-This is the hypocrisy of the people who use their prefrontal cortex to argue against it, but in practice live as naturally as anybody else, according to their group preference.
+And the hypocrisy of the people who use their prefrontal cortex to argue against it, but in practice live as naturally as anybody else, according to their group preference.
 And this is not going away anytime soon.
-I think some people have a sort of accelerationist way of dealing with that, thinking, “Well, let’s just mix together.
+I think some people have a sort of accelerationist way of dealing with that, thinking “Well, let’s just mix together.
 Soon everybody will be beige.”

-GJ: When they say that, I just say, “So you recognize that diversity doesn’t work, and you want to commit genocide on all the distinct peoples of the world so you can make diversity work.”
+GJ: Well, when they say that, I just say: “So you recognize that diversity doesn’t work.
+And you want to commit genocide on all the distinct peoples of the world so you can make diversity work.”
 I’ve got a better idea.
-Instead of committing genocide, why don’t we just put the brakes on all the mixing, and start unmixing things?
+Instead of committing genocide, why don’t we just put the brakes on all the mixing and start unmixing things?
 Wouldn’t that be nice?
 When you get a liberal saying, “We’ve got to have one beige race,” they’ve given the game away.
 It is great to get liberals on record: You liberals now recognize that diversity is a curse, and you are willing to engage in genocide in order to create a workable monoracial, monocultural society.

-I never tire of saying we would reap a lot of the psychological benefits well before those fifty years are up, because we would feel as a group that we’ve got a future again, and I think one of the reasons there’s so much nihilism, helplessness, drug addiction, decadence, and decline among white people is because, deep down, white people don’t believe that we have a future.
+I never tire of saying we would reap a lot of the psychological benefits well before those fifty years are up.
+Because we would feel as a group that we’ve got a future again.
+I think one of the reasons there’s so much nihilism, helplessness, drug addiction, decadence, and decline among white people is because deep down white people don’t believe that we have a future.
 We need to give our race a future again.
 And if we resolve today that we are going to have a future, we are going to start feeling the benefits of that today.
 Even if it takes us fifty years to have an ethnostate, we will start reaping the benefits of it today, and if we reap the benefits of it today, that will hasten the day the ethnostate actually arrives.

 JM: The resolve will lift peoples’ spirits, give them a purpose, give them something to work toward.
 Taking that gift and cherishing it.
 Preparing it to pass on to the future generations.
 So it’s very enlightening.

 GJ: Right.
 We need to change peoples’ consciousness, and the right political leaders will come along.
-Once there is a sufficient change of consciousness, there are going to be a lot of people with leadership skills, money, and organizational skills who are going to pop up and carry that forward in the political realm.
-Therefore, you don’t have to commit yourself to any of the things that are in the offing today.
+Once there is a sufficient change of consciousness, a lot of people with leadership skills, money, and organizational skills will pop up and carry that forward in the political realm.
+Therefore you don’t have to commit yourself to any of the things that are in the offing today.

 We need a vehicle to carry this consciousness forward in the political realm, but we haven’t figured that out yet.
 But I’m not worried, because the people who have gone silent and who are biding their time aren’t going to change into multiculturalists.
 This is an irreversible change.
 No one goes back from this.
 No one who sincerely sees what we see and believes what we believe ever goes back from it.

 But as long as we continue to articulate the changes that people are experiencing because of the baked-in problems of multiculturalism, they’re going to come to us.
-They’re going to come to us; they’re going to mill around; they’ll become a huge crowd.
+They’re going to mill around.
+They’ll become a huge crowd.
 They’ll eventually become a significant enough minority that they can tip the whole balance of society in our direction.
 Then we’re going to see rapid political change.
-And I think it will be so rapid, so sudden, and so total that we will all be shocked.
-It will be as shocking as when Communism fell in 1989.
+I think it will be so rapid, so sudden, and so total that we will all be shocked.
+It will be as shocking as when communism fell in 1989.
 And I believe it’s going to happen in my lifetime.

 JM: No, that was great, thank you very much.

-GJ: Let’s do this again.
-Write down some more questions for normies, and you can bounce them off me.
+GJ: Well, let’s do this again.
+Write down some more questions for normies and you can bounce them off me.
 Honestly, we should be doing more of this, because we’ve got to get our talking points down.
 And this is a good kind of workshop.
 It’s good for me, too.
 So let’s make plans to do it again.